 Surgical elimination of a vascular malformation is performed in stages, although it may work as a single operation as well.
 Recently, physicians have perfected a treatment in which the lesion is initially cured with sclerotherapy and later, within 48 hours, the malformation is surgically eliminated.

 Using sclerotherapy reduces the risk of rigorous blood loss during surgery and lowers the number of required surgical procedures.
 The benefits of this joint treatment are tremendous, especially in eradicating injuries that were formerly considered untreatable.

 Additionally, experience shows that large malformations cured with sclerotherapy evade bulky disfiguration marks a lot better that ordinary surgery performed by itself.
 In addition, microcystic (small cysts) lesions, often reappear after surgery, and so several procedures are typically necessary.
 With sclerotherapy and a method known as gravity technique, this treatment has been completely transformed.

 For vascular malformations, surgery can be a choice only after embolization.
 With this combination, surgery is performed 48 hours after embolization.
 However, if the condition is widespread, it is significant to operate only on enough tissue to prevent reappearance, but evade disfigurement.

-High-yield Notes of Vascular Malformation for USMLE
+High-yield Notes of Vascular Malformation

 |Vascular Tumors (Hemangiomas)||Vascular Malformations|